EPCCed/tesseract-docs/user-guide/batch.rst

 In addition to these mandatory specifications, there are many other options you can provide to PBS.
 The following options may be useful:

-- The name of the job can be set with the ``-N`` option.
-In the examples below the name will be "My\_job", but you can replace "My\_job" with any name you want.
+- The name of the job can be set with the ``-N <name>`` option.
   The name will be used in various places.
 In particular it will be used in the queue listing and to generate the name of your output and/or error file(s).
 Note there is a limit on the size of the name.